Skons/SOAS/README.md

 #### <a name='ArduinoFramework'></a>Arduino Framework

 The Arduino framework provides a simpeler `media_player` component, so to have a fallback to a non internet stream you will need something like the Audio Server or RTTL buzzer.
 Another downside is that the `media_player` does not report errors the way the ESP-IDF framework reports errors.
 Therefor it's more difficult to detect if the stream is playing.
-With the `Alarm on local after seconds` number it is possible to force the local alarm after the defined seconds.
+With the `alarm_on_local_after_seconds` number it is possible to force the local alarm after the defined seconds, due to bad error reporting it is advised to use this number.

 Edit the YAML and make sure the `packages` and `esp32` at least contains the code from below.